Non-stationary Online Learning with Memory and Non-stochastic Control: OCO with Memory

-We finally remark that expert-algorithm (OGD) and meta-algorithm (Hedge) can be understood in a unified view from the aspect of Online Mirror Descent (OMD)~\citep{book'12:Shai-OCO,NIPS'11:universal-OMD}.
+We finally remark that base-algorithm (OGD) and meta-algorithm (Hedge) can be understood in a unified view from the aspect of Online Mirror Descent (OMD)~\citep{book'93:nemirovskij-yudin,book'12:Shai-OCO,NIPS'11:universal-OMD}.
 OMD is a powerful online method accommodating general geometries and both OGD and Hedge are its special instances.
-We can generalize the dynamic policy regret of Theorem~\ref{thm:dynamic-regret-OCOwMemory} from OGD to OMD actually, and then the meta-regret (static regret and switching cost of Hedge) can be easily derived when setting a fixed comparator and negative-entropy regularizer.
+We can generalize the dynamic policy regret of Theorem~\ref{thm:dynamic-regret-OCOwMemory} from OGD to OMD, and this can be used to extend all the results in this paper from $\ell_2$-norm to general primal-dual norms.
 More descriptions are supplied in Appendix~\ref{sec:appendix-proof-OMD}.

-\paragraph{Overall Algorithm.} Combining all above ingredients, we propose the \underline{S}witching-\underline{C}ost-\underline{R}egularized meta-\underline{E}xpert \underline{A}ggregation for OCO with \underline{M}emory (\textsc{Scream}) algorithm, which is based on the online mirror descent algorithm and admits a structure of meta-expert aggregation.
-Specifically, we initiate $N = \left\lceil \frac{1}{2} \log_2(1+T) \right\rceil + 1 = \O(\log T)$ experts, with the step size pool set as
+\paragraph{Overall Algorithm.} Combining all above ingredients, we propose the \underline{S}witching-\underline{C}ost-\underline{R}egularized \underline{E}nsemble \underline{A}lgorithm for OCO with \underline{M}emory (\textbf{Scream}) algorithm, which is based on online mirror descent and admits a two-layer meta-base online ensemble structure.
+Algorithm~\ref{alg:scream} presents overall procedures: each base-learner performs OGD with its step size as shown in Line 10; the meta-learner combines local decisions and updates the weight according to the switching-cost-regularized loss as described in Lines 4--9.
+The following theorem demonstrates that our algorithm can attain a favorable dynamic policy regret, striking a good balance between regret and switching cost. \begin{myThm} Under Assumptions~\ref{assume:Lipschitz}--\ref{assume:bounded-norm}, by setting the learning rate optimally of meta-algorithm as $\epsilon = \sqrt{2/((2\lambda + G)(\lambda + G)D^2T)}$ and the step size pool $\H$ as~\eqref{eq:step-size-pool}, our proposed Scream algorithm ensures that for any comparator sequence $\v_1, \ldots, \v_T \in \W$, we have